 How Do Pacifiers Work?

-Infants love these tiny silicone saviors, and for good reason!
+Though the pacifier was invented in 1901, archeological evidence shows that sucking tools for babies have been around basically since forever.
+And for good reason!
+Infants love these tiny silicone saviors.
 Our little ones are always seeking to suck, and sucking is known to soothe infants.

 Sucking is essential for an infant’s survival–it’s how they get their nutrients!
 So, it’s understandable that they’re always looking for something to satisfy that urge.